Apple reveals iPhone 14, priced up to $3199

 E-Sims are supported in NZ by Spark and, recently, 2degrees, while Vodafone NZ still has e-sim support in the works.

-Apple's US site says the iPhone 14 lineup is "not compatible with physical sim cards".
+Apple's US site says the iPhone 14 lineup is "not compatible with physical sim cards", although an option for a physical nano-sim card remains for NZ.
 The tech giant says e-sims are more secure, and make it easier to switch plans.

 Vodafone NZ told the Herald on August 4: